indexmod/archive/identity-of-indexmod.md

 published: true
 ---

-# Identity of Indexmod

 (Est. 2006, Moscow) a sign for Indexmod Encyclopedia of Art and Fashion created by Andrei Deinichenko in 2015 based on the earlier image of 2011 by Andrei Abramov (Odinmay).
-[Edit this page](http://prose.io/#indexmod/encyclopedia/edit/master/identity-of-indexmod.md)

 ![](/encyclopedia/images/indexmod-2011.png)